psychoinformatics-de/rdm-course/_episodes/03-remote-collaboration.md

 With the dataset published, we can now switch our perspective to that of a data consumer.
 Obtaining a copy of a dataset is called *cloning*.
 To try it out, let's change our working directory outside the dataset.
-Assuming we've been at the dataset root, we can change to the upper directory:
+Assuming we've been at the dataset root, we can navigate to its parent directory:

 ```
 cd ..